csinva/csinva.github.io/_notes/research/research_ref.md

 - reflexes don't need cortex, but still tricky
   - ex. wipe skin when irritated in frog - works when leg at different points, leg stopped
 - idea: t-sne on neural dynamics: someone at Emory
+- spinal chord is where reflexes are, then brainstem, and cortex is quite slow

 ### data types